-In this paper, we investigate an alternate formulation of online multi-task learning based on the K-SVD algorithm (Aharon et al., 2006) that provides a reduction in computational complexity over ELLA, providing improved support for the rapid learning of consecutive tasks.
-This K-SVD formulation also eliminates one of ELLA's simplifications, enabling task models to flexibly adjust their weights over model components during learning.
-We compare this formulation to the original ELLA, a new version of ELLA that incorporates an iterative update step with a similar computational complexity to our K-SVD based algorithm, and a hybrid approach that blends these two approaches.
-We show that in some situations our K-SVD based algorithm exhibits similar learning performance to ELLA while allowing continual refinement of all models and latent components.
-We also show that the hybrid approach yields a robust algorithm that exhibits high performance across a range of learning domains.

-We begin by providing an overview of the K-SVD algorithm, and then adapt K-SVD to learn task models in a batch MTL setting, yielding a new algorithm we call MTL-SVD.
-We then modify the batch MTL-SVD algorithm to operate online, making it suitable for application to lifelong learning settings.
+In this paper, we investigate an alternate formulation of online MTL based on the K-SVD algorithm (Aharon et al. 2006) that provides a reduction in computational complexity over ELLA, providing improved support for the rapid learning of consecutive tasks.
+This formulation, which we call ELLA-SVD, also eliminates one of ELLA's simplifications, enabling task models to flexibly adjust their weights over latent components during learning.
+We compare this formulation to the original ELLA, a new version of ELLA that incorporates an iterative update step with a similar complexity to our K-SVD formulation, and a hybrid algorithm that blends these two approaches.
+We show that in some situations ELLA-SVD exhibits similar learning performance to ELLA while allowing continual refinement of all models and latent components.
+We also show that the hybrid approach yields a robust algorithm that exhibits high performance across a range of domains.
+We begin by providing an overview of the K-SVD algorithm, and then adapt K-SVD to learn task models in a batch MTL setting, yielding a new algorithm that we call MTL-SVD.
+We then modify the batch MTL-SVD algorithm to operate online, making it suitable for lifelong learning settings and yielding ELLA-SVD.